 The group is also at the prototyping stage for a new software tool that allows researchers to manage bioinformatics research in a secure and auditable computing environment that is compliant to FDA standards.
 This research stems from requirements gathering from over 100 bioinformatics active researchers.
 With this software biotechnology professionals will be able to construct workflows and research outputs for genomic research on any computer or mobile device that is connected to the Internet.

-CIT’s Bioinformatics research group has achieved funding success with the award of a €90,000 Enterprise Ireland (EI) Commercialisation Fund grant to Dr Roy Sleator of Biological Sciences and Dr Paul Walsh from Computing.
+MTU’s Bioinformatics research group has achieved funding success with the award of a €90,000 Enterprise Ireland (EI) Commercialisation Fund grant to Dr Roy Sleator of Biological Sciences and Dr Paul Walsh from Computing.
 The award is to further commercialisation of their BioMapper software research tool.
 This adds to significant resent achievements, including:

-This adds to the strengthening of interdisciplinary research between the Departments of Computing and Biological Sciences at CIT, along with the recruitment of lecturer and researcher Aisling O’Driscoll as well as the launch of a taught MSc in Computational Biology, which had its first intake this semester.
+This adds to the strengthening of interdisciplinary research between the Departments of Computing and Biological Sciences at MTU, along with the recruitment of lecturer and researcher Aisling O’Driscoll as well as the launch of a taught MSc in Computational Biology, which had its first intake this semester.

 To download BIO-EXPLORE newsletter: BIO-Explore Issue 1